-While neither the Bank nor the Group is required by law to prepare its accounts under any accounting standards other than BRSA Principles, including under IFRS, the Bank's management has elected to publish annual consolidated financial statements that have been prepared in accordance with IFRS.
-IFRS financial statements are not used for any regulatory purposes and the Bank's management uses the BRSA Financial Statements and related BRSA Principles for the management of the Bank and certain communications with investors.
-As the Bank's management uses the BRSA Financial Statements are not included in (or incorporated by reference into) this Base Prospectus.
+While neither the Bank nor the Group is required by law to prepare its accounts under any accounting standards other than under the BRSA Accounting and Reporting Regulation, including under IFRS, the Bank's management has elected to publish annual consolidated financial statements that have been prepared in accordance with IFRS.
+IFRS financial statements are not used for any regulatory purposes and the Bank's management uses the BRSA Financial Statements for the management of the Bank and certain communications with investors.
+As the Bank's management uses the BRSA Financial Statements and IFRS financial statements are prepared infrequently, IFRS financial statements are not included in (or incorporated by reference into) this Base Prospectus.

 The Bank utilizes several internal definitions of small and medium-sized enterprise ("SME") based upon criteria including annual turnover, credit limits and/or average assets under management; however, with respect to certain published financial information concerning SMEs, the Bank uses the BRSA definition of SME (as defined in the Regulation on SMEs, their Definitions, Qualifications and Classification published in the Official Gazette dated November 18, 2005, numbered 25997) in order to render such data comparable to that of other Turkish banks.
-Such BRSA definition of SME includes companies with an annual turnover or total balance sheet assets of less than or equal to TL 40 million (increased from TL 25 million as of November 4, 2012) and companies with less than 250 employees (the "BRSA SME Definition"); it being understood that all information herein referencing the BRSA SME Definition utilizes the earlier definition for information through November 4, 2012 and the current definition thereafter.
+Such BRSA definition of SME includes companies with an annual turnover or total balance sheet assets of less than or equal to TL 40 million and companies with less than 250 employees (the "BRSA SME Definition").